 The average hand harbors around 150 different types of bacteria, but while most bacteria are harmless, there are some risks of infection if, for example, you touch your bare eye every day to put in lenses.
 Additionally, your eyes are more susceptible to harmful contamination when you wear contact lenses because of a lack of oxygen to the corneas, as well as the risks posed by lenses that have not been disinfected properly.

 In honor of Contact Lens Health Week (21st-25th August 2017), the team at Visian® ICL™ looked into five of the most common eye complaints, how they’re caused, and how they can be avoided, so contact lens wearers (and everyone else) can ensure they keep their eyes safe.
-Find out more in our graphic below.

 Causes: Inflammation of the eye tissue can be caused by bacteria, pollen, dust or any number of irritants.
 This condition causes redness and often sticky discharge from the eyes.